tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 If your trace viewer shows many small gaps between ops on the GPU like the image above, you can:

-*   Concatenate small tensors and use vectorized operations or use a larger batch size to make each kernel launched do more work, which will keep the GPU busy for longer.
+*   Concatenate small tensors and use vectorized ops or use a larger batch size to make each launched kernel do more work, which will keep the GPU busy for longer.
-*   Make sure you’re using `tf.function` to create TF graphs and not running operations in a pure eager mode (Using `tf.keras.Model.compile` automatically does this).
+*   Make sure you are using `tf.function` to create TF graphs and not running ops in a pure eager mode.
+Using `tf.keras.Model.compile` automatically does this.
 *   Fuse kernels using XLA.
-For more details, see the section below on how to enable XLA to get higher performance.
+For more details, see the [section](#enable_mixed_precision_and_xla) below on how to enable XLA to get higher performance.
 This is an experimental feature, but leads to high device utilization.

 ##### Tensorflow Op Placement